Meals and Incidentals

 The University will reimburse employees for travel-related meals based on the Per Diem Rate Tables provided in Publication 1542 “Per Diem Rates” of the Internal Revenue Service.
 The “High-Low” method will be used.
-This method specifies that the rate for meals and incidentals effective October 1, 2010 is $52 per day except for specified cities and dates which permit a $65 reimbursement.
-The $65 per diem reimbursement rate is also used for travel outside the United States.
+This method specifies that the rate for meals and incidentals effective January 1, 2023 is $60 per day except for specified cities and dates which permit a $73 reimbursement.
+The $73 per diem reimbursement rate is also used for travel outside the United States.
 The per diem rates include incidental expenditures such as snacks, beverages, and tips to wait staff, maids, and porters.
-A printable pdf version of Publication 1542 – Table 2 can be downloaded from the IRS website.
+A printable pdf version of the “High-Low” Cities can be downloaded.

 For partial travel days, the reimbursement rate is itemized as follows: